Seth Merritt, LMT, FNP, CATOM, CLS – Functional Medicine, Obesity Medical Weight Management, Family Medicine – 6035 SE Milwaukie Portland Clinic

-Functional Medicine includes a nutrition plan, supplements, health coaching to get to the root of your issue.
-Functional Medicine will assess Food, Detox, Hormones, Energy, Cardio, Metabolic, and above all Gut Health.
+Functional Medicine includes a nutrition plan, use of supplements, and health coaching to heal the root of the issue.
+Functional Medicine is based on the assessment of Food, Detoxification, Hormone levels, Cardio and Metabolic Energy.
 To learn more click here.

-Western medicine might only use prescriptions to treat symptoms.
-Although, symptoms are only the tip of the iceberg when it comes to chronic disease.
-However, these meds don’t fix the problem, and they often they create other problems.
+Western medicine might only use prescriptions for symptoms.
+When it comes to chronic disease, symptoms are only the tip of the iceberg the primary issue is hidden in the body.
+However, these medications don’t fix the problem entirely, they just provide relief and more often they create or lead to other issues.

-In functional medicine we take a different approach.
-Rather than covering up symptoms, we look for each person’s causes of inflammation and disease.
-We use the most up to date research.
+In functional medicine the approach is different.
+Rather than covering up symptoms, the causes of inflammation and disease are detected.
+For this, the most up to date research is done.

-In functional medicine we help find the real cause of disease, so that you can truly heal.
+In functional medicine, the real cause of a disease is identified, so that the person can truly heal.

 What is a Nurse Practitioner?

 Nurse Practitioners are the health partner of choice for millions in the US.
-They blend knowledge in treating health issues with an added focus on disease prevention.
-NPs bring a comprehensive perspective to health care.
+They blend knowledge on disease prevention along with treating health issues with an added focus on bringing a comprehensive perspective to health care.